Wt-Zhou/wt-zhou.github.io/_pages/about.md

 # 🔥 News
+- *2025.07*: We organized a workshop about Next-level of Self-driving Vehicles in Tsinghua University (Invited Talk: Hang Zhao from Tsinghua University, Hongyang Li from Hongkong University, Shaoshuai Shi from Didi, Junchi Yan from Shanghai Jiaotong University, Long Chen from Xiaomi EV, Xintao Yan from Hongkong University).
+- *2025.06*: Our paper "[DRARL: Disengagement-Reason-Augmented Reinforcement Learning for Efficient Improvement of Autonomous Driving Policy](https://arxiv.org/pdf/2506.16720)" is accepted by IROS 2025.
 - *2025.03*: Our preprint paper "[Dynamically Local-Enhancement Planner for Large-Scale Autonomous Driving](https://arxiv.org/pdf/2502.21134)" is now online.
 - *2024.10*: We organized a workshop about Multi-Agent Autonomous Systems in [ECCV 2024](https://eccv.ecva.net/Conferences/2024).
 - *2024.09*: We organized a invited session about corner cases in autonomous driving in [ITSC 2024](https://ieee-itsc.org/2024/).